Creative Writing at Tech

 Start the next chapter of your writing career.

-As a student you will balance scholarly and creative interests, participate in literature seminars and writing workshops, and produce both scholarly and creative work.
-In your creative work, particularly, you will be encouraged to develop your writing skills in two genres so that you will be prepared to teach more than one.
+Students participate in literature seminars and writing workshops, and produce both scholarly and creative work.
+Creative writers are encouraged to develop their writing skills in two genres so they will be prepared to teach more than one.

-The faculty in Creative Writing are working writers with numerous publications and awards, and they are distinguished mentors and teachers who work closely with graduate students to help them meet their goals and aspirations.
-Because of this dedication and the very hard work of the students themselves, the graduate students in our program have published work in Black Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Ontario Review, Passages North, Poetry, Ploughshares and Prairie Schooner, among other venues.
+The faculty in creative writing are working with writers with numerous publications and awards, as well as distinguished mentors and teachers who work closely with graduate students to meet their goals and aspirations.
+Because of this dedication and the very hard work of the students, our writers have recently published in The New Yorker, Southern Review, Carolina Quarterly, Indiana Review, Michigan Quarterly Review, Missouri Review, Subtropics, Passages North, Poetry, Paris Review, Ploughshares, and Prairie Schooner, among other top venues.

-Former students have also published books with presses like New York University Press, Ontario Review Press, Parallel Press, Northeastern University Press, University of New Mexico Press, University of Nebraska Press, Waywiser Press, BkMk Press, and Wings Press.
+Too, our students have placed books with presses like BOA Editions, Ltd., University of Arkansas Press, Southern Illinois University Press, Northeastern University Press, University of New Mexico Press, University of Nebraska Press, Waywiser Press, BkMk Press, Cleveland State University Press, and others.

-For general information about graduate study in the Department of English, please contact Brian McFadden, Director of Graduate Studies by email or at (806) 742-2500 ext.
-246.
+For general information about graduate study in the Department of English, please contact Dr. Julie Couch, Director of Graduate Studies by email or at 806.834.1742.